shusilkhulal94/Automated-GA4-Marketing-Analytics-Pipeline/README.md

 Business Problem
 Marketing teams need consistent data to understand traffic acquisition, ecommerce behavior, conversions, revenue, and campaign performance.
 Manually exporting GA4 reports makes recurring analysis inefficient and harder to maintain.

-This project automates that workflow and creates a reusable analytics foundation for questions such as:

 The current pipeline supports analysis of questions such as:
 - Which channels, sources, and devices drive valuable traffic and conversions?